 Background

-Aura Herzog was born in Egypt, to a Jewish family originating in Russia and Poland, the daughter of Leah (Steinberg) and Simcha Ambache, an engineer
+Aura Herzog was born in Egypt in a Jewish family originating in Russia and Poland, the daughter of Leah (Steinberg) and Simcha Ambache, an engineer.

-Aura Herzog was born in Egypt, to a Jewish family originating in Russia and Poland, the daughter of Leah (Steinberg) and Simcha Ambache, an engineer
+Aura Herzog was born in Egypt in a Jewish family originating in Russia and Poland, the daughter of Leah (Steinberg) and Simcha Ambache, an engineer.

-She was educated in French schools in Ismaïlia, and later studied in South Africa, completing a Bachelor of Science
+Aura Herzog was educated in French schools in Ismaïlia, and later studied in South Africa, completing a Bachelor of Science degree in physics and mathematics.
+She graduated from School of Diplomats of Jewish Agency for Israel in 1947.

 She also served as art critic for the Jewish Chronicle.